mbtaPredict/Main/README.md

-#/ mbtaPredict
+# hubwayPredict

-A comprehensive prediction of ridership for the MBTA based on historical ridership and weather conditions.
+A comprehensive prediction of ridership for Hubway, a bikesharing service in Boston, based on historical ridership and weather conditions.

 ##Creators
 **Kevin Crispie**